TITLE 8 SOCIAL SERVICES

 8.100.100.16 NONDISCRIMINATION/PROGRAM ACCESS AND DELIVERY OF SERVICE:

-B. Right to file complaint: Any individual who thinks he/she is discriminated against because of race, color, sex, handicap, religious creed, national origin or political beliefs has the right to file a complaint with the central or any local HSD office, or with the U.S. department of health and human services, the U.S. department of justice, the U.S. department of agriculture, or the civil rights commission in Washington D.C.
+B. Right to file complaint: Any individual who thinks they are being discriminated against because of race, color, sex, handicap, religious creed, national origin or political beliefs has the right to file a complaint with the central or any local HCA office, or with the U.S. department of health and human services, the U.S. department of justice, the U.S. department of agriculture, or the civil rights commission in Washington D.C.

 (2) Unwritten complaints: If an individual alleges that a discriminatory act has been committed, but refuses or is reluctant to put the complaint in writing, the person receiving the complaint does so.